-We have audited the accompanying consolidated statements of financial position of Swvl Holdings Corp and its subsidiaries (together the "Group") as of December 31, 2022 and 2021, the related consolidated statements of comprehensive income (loss), changes in shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2022, and the related notes (collectively referred to as the "consolidated financial statements").
+We have audited the accompanying consolidated statements of financial position of Swvl Holdings Corp (the "Parent Company") and its subsidiaries (together the "Group") as of December 31, 2023 and 2022, the related consolidated statements of comprehensive income, changes in shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2023, and the related notes (collectively referred to as the "consolidated financial statements").

-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Group as of December 31, 2022 and 2021, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2022, in accordance with International Financial Reporting Standards ("IFRS"), as issued by International Accounting Standards Board.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Group as of December 31, 2023 and 2022, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2023, in accordance with International Financial Reporting Standards ("IFRS"), as issued by International Accounting Standards Board.